Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 What makes Manaslu special is the combination of dramatic mountain scenery and genuine cultural immersion.
 The Nubri and Tsum valleys on the route are culturally Tibetan, with ancient monasteries, prayer wheels, mani walls, and a pace of life that feels centuries removed from modernity.
 The trekking permit system limits the number of trekkers, preserving the route’s sense of remoteness and authenticity.

-Distance: 177 km Duration: 14-18 days Highest point: Larkya La, 5,160m Difficulty: Challenging (remote, altitude, one significant pass crossing) Permits: Restricted area permit (100 USD per person for first 7 days, 15 USD for each additional day), MCAP (3,000 NPR / 22 USD), TIMS card (2,000 NPR / 15 USD).
-A licensed guide is mandatory.
+Distance: 177 km Duration: 14-18 days Highest point: Larkya La, 5,160m Difficulty: Challenging (remote, altitude, one significant pass crossing) Permits (2026): Restricted Area Permit — USD 100 per person for first 7 days (September-November peak season), USD 75 per person for first 7 days (December-August), plus USD 15/day after.
+Manaslu Conservation Area Permit (MCAP) — USD 30 per person.
+TIMS abolished.
+Licensed guide mandatory.
 Accommodation: Teahouses (more basic than Annapurna, but available throughout the route).
 From 200-500 NPR per night.
 Guide requirement: Mandatory.
-A licensed trekking guide is required for the Manaslu restricted area.
-Groups of minimum 2 trekkers (solo trekkers can join a group or hire a guide who counts as the second person).
+Licensed trekking guide required.
+Minimum group of 2 trekkers (solo trekkers join a group or hire two staff members).
 Best season: October-November, March-April Getting there: Bus from Kathmandu to Soti Khola or Arughat (start point, 8-10 hours).

 Upper Mustang: The Last Forbidden Kingdom